The route MyWay produced doesn't look correct?

 Examples:

-If you need the most efficient route, please choose optimization type by time, turn off the allow u-turns setting, and pick the roadside you want (or keep default settings).
+If you need the most efficient (convenient) route, please choose optimization type by time, turn off the allow u-turns setting, and pick the roadside you want (or keep default settings).
 In this case, the route might look like a clover shape.

 If you need the best-looking (but not optimal) route, please choose optimization by distance, allow u-turns, and keep the roadside setting by default (any side of the road).